 Gas appliances use 30% less energy than electric appliances, meaning it’s friendlier on the environment.
 Less energy, less greenhouse gas emissions.
 The good thing is, there are many energy-efficient electric appliances these days that consume less energy.

-No need to worry about expensive gas and electricity bills.
 Find out the cheapest energy plans in your area at Econnex.